JOHN 15

 Notice it is not “If any man be not in me”, but “If any man abide not in me”.
 In other words, the man is given the opportunity to show that he can produce fruit.
 It is only after he has failed the test of “abiding” that he must be removed for the sake of the testimony.
 James tells us that “the husbandman waiteth for the precious fruit of the earth, and hath long patience for it”, James 5:7.
 So God is patient with those who make a profession, until He can be patient no longer for the sake of His own honour.

 He is cast forth as a branch, and is withered- so just as the branch of a literal vine is cast forth from the vineyard, deliberately rejected by the vine dresser if it never produces fruit, so is this man rejected as being a genuine branch in the vine.
 The reason he is rejected is because the withering he manifests is the sure sign of failure to be properly in the vine.
 He may have appeared to be growing, but the rapidity with which he withered when he was cut off showed he was not genuine.
+In fact, since the Lord says “is withered”, and not “shall wither”, shows that the withering started before the branch was removed.

 Isaiah used the figure of a vineyard for Israel in his chapter 27, as well as chapter 5.
 He wrote of Israel, “In that day sing unto her, A vineyard of red wine.
 I the Lord do keep it; I will water it every moment: lest any hurt it, I will keep it night and day…He shall cause them that come of Jacob to take root: Israel shall blossom and bud, and fill the face of the world with fruit…when the boughs thereof are withered, they shall be broken off: the women come, and set them on fire: for it is a people of no understanding: therefore he that made them will not have mercy on them, and he that formed them shall shew them no favour”, Isaiah 27:2,3,6,11.
 Notice that the reason the branches are broken off is because they are a people of no understanding.
 Now eternal life is given to a person so that they may get to know God, but if they have not this understanding of Him, it shows they have not eternal life, and are therefore unbelievers.

 And men gather them, and cast them into the fire, and they are burned- the solemn fact is that this is what happens to unfruitful branches is the same as happens to unbelievers.
 And this is what these people have shown themselves to be, and they shall share the destiny of those who have never professed Christianity at all.
 The fact that they had association with Christ in some outward way will make their responsibility even more serious.
-The Lord Jesus said, “Every tree that bringeth forth not good fruit is hewn down, and cast into the fire”, Matthew 7:19.
+The Lord Jesus said, “Every tree that bringeth forth not good fruit is hewn down, and cast into the fire.”
+Matthew 7:19.

 If some find this shocking, they should remember that these people can change if they are minded.
 False professors can become true believers if they come to their senses.
-It is only false profession persisted in until the point of death that meets God’s judgment.
+It is only false profession persisted in until the point of death that meets God’s judgement.
 “Whosoever shall call upon the name of the Lord shall be saved” stands written for all, whatever their past.

-(d) Verses 7-11
+(e) Verses 7-11

 The vine and the joy of the vintage